WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 IS IT FOR ME?

-If you feel this counter-cultural approach to music training to be a breath of fresh air, you will find this approach liberating and exciting.
-But people, who can’t approach their practice with the attitude of a pre-school child, or let go of attachment to results will struggle.
-The inability to let go causes a build up of tension and pressure, impairing moment-by-moment focus.
-Willingness to investigate psychological blockages and discover a playful childlike expressiveness is a prerequisite for students of musical fluency.
+If this counter-cultural approach to music training sounds like a breath of fresh air, you may find it liberating and exciting.
+But people will struggle if they don’t find the attitude of a pre-school child, or fail to let go of attachment to results.
+An inability to let go causes a build up of tension and pressure, impairing moment-by-moment focus.
+So, willingness to investigate psychological blockages and discover a playful, childlike expressiveness is a prerequisite for students of musical fluency.

-It is practical learning, and this must be self-directed.
+It is practical learning, and requires an autonomous or self-directed attitude of discovery or curiosity.
 We all learn at different speeds, and have different aptitudes and blockages.
 So you must really take responsiblity for your own practice.
-Some people’s learning style is more passive: they prefer to execute tasks assigned according to fixed criteria, and that won’t work.
-You need to be willing to challenge any residual conditioning from your experience of school or studying.
+Some people’s learning style is more passive: they prefer to execute tasks assigned according to fixed criteria with predictable outcomes.
+That simply won’t work.
+You need to be willing to challenge any residual conditioning from your prior experiences studying in this way.

-Because understanding only arises as a resullt of practice (this is practical knowledge not theoretical – more meditative than cognitive!), people’s desire for a priori understanding can block progress.
-You must remove all preconceptions and adopt a beginner mindset.
-Also, your fluency training must be kept very separate from any passive performance music that you do.
-Let your practice be an activity of pure childlike play and experimentation.
-It’s necessary to protect your playful, expressive space vigilantly when you practise.
+Because understanding only arises as a resullt of practice (this is how we acquire practical skill rather than theoretical knowledge – more meditative than cognitive!), people’s desire for a priori understanding can block progress.
+Learning is only possible ig you remove all preconceptions and adopt a beginner mindset.
+Also, your fluency training must be kept very separate from any music that you do following more passive performance approaches.
+Your practice must be an activity of pure childlike play and experimentation.
+So, it’s necessary to protect your practice “space”, keeping it ring-fenced securely, ensuring a playful, expressive attitude.

-If all this seems like the kind of paradigm shift that you’re ready to bring to your piano training, if you feel ready to use these materials with discipline, patience and curiosity, expressing yourself authentically only within the limitations of your current (but ever-expanding) musical “vocabulary”, using musical patterns, exercises and true improvisation rather than familiar music, to discover the art of moment-by-moment focus and letting go, then this approach will bring you genuine musical empowerment.
+If all this sounds like the kind of paradigm shift that you’re ready to explore in your piano training, and if you feel ready to use these materials with discipline, patience and curiosity, expressing yourself authentically only within the limitations of your current (but ever-expanding) musical “vocabulary”, using musical patterns, exercises and true improvisation rather than playing familiar music, developing the meditative skill of moment-by-moment focus and letting go, then this approach will bring you genuine musical empowerment.